Chinwendu890/Covid_19-Analysis/README.md

 Problem Statement: The Covid-19 pandemic has had a significant impact on global health, economies and societies.
 To better understand the spread of the virus and inform public health policy, we need to analyze the Covid-19 dataset to identify trends, patterns, and insights that can inform our understanding of the pandemic.

-DATA SOURCES: We used COVID-19 data from a publicly available dataset, which includes information on cases, deaths, vaccinations and recoveries by country and region.
+DATA SOURCES: We used COVID-19 data from a publicly available dataset, which includes information on cases, deaths, and vaccinations by country and region.
 The data was collected from [OUR WORLD IN DATA](https://docs.owid.io/projects/etl/api/covid/%23downloaddata)

 OBJECTIVES: The objectives of this project are to: